 My happy face after completing the West Highland Way trail.
 In my Salomons of course!

 First of all: the weight you carry.
 The more your backpack weighs the sturdier and more supportive your footwear needs to be.

 I carry a lot on my back so I do not even think about switching to any low hiking shoes (all the more so trail runners) when hiking long-distance hikes.

-But I do own very good hiking shoes (also Salomons: Ellipse - UK/ Ellipse US) and trail runners (this time Merrell's: ALL OUT TERRA TRAIL UK / US) – for easy day hikes in non-challenging terrain with basically no extra weight to carry.
+But I do own very good hiking shoes - Salomon Ellipse gtx and trail runners by Merrell All out Terra – for easy day hikes in non-challenging terrain with basically no extra weight to carry.

 What kind of hiker are you?